alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * On the homerow right, you have home, left, down, up, right, end (as vi k,j,l but shift on the right to have it on the real homerow keys), clearly better than a inverse T when you are used to.
 * On the row below the homerow right, you have the same but with Ctrl+ (except where home / end replace by Ctrl+Left/Right*4)
 * On the row above the homerow right, you have Ctrl+Home (start of a file), Ctrl+\( (code block start), PgDown, PgUp, Ctrl+](code block start), Ctrl+End (end of a file).
+* Return is mapped to Ctrl + : (used to go to commandline/terminal mode in the different when it exists like Intellij, micro ...)

-### Palm Keys
+### Right Palm Keys
-* Right Palm key is mapped to Alt+1 to go quick to project dock in Intellij and back to the main editor dock through Esc.
+* A tap on Right Palm key is mapped to Alt+1 to go quick to project dock in Intellij and back to the main editor dock through Esc.
+* Fn+Space is mapped to Ctrl+Shift+Space (for Intellij)
++ Fn+Enter is mapped to Ctrl+Return (for Intellij)

-### Cut Layer (activated by holding the right palm key)
+## Cut Layer (activated by holding the right palm key)

 ### Left side keys
 All the shortcuts are used to manipulate windows (on linux, I used openbox with on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/openbox/rc.xml, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md because some weird behaviour on Super+Left / Super+Right and to have 1/4 or 1/8 windows):